wsxY10250180/FSAD-Survey/README.md

 This repository aims to provide:

 - A structured list of representative papers
-- Links to official and third-party implementations
+- Links to official implementations
 - Download links for commonly used datasets
 - A simple taxonomy of existing methods
 - Benchmark and evaluation references
-- Updates, corrections, and newly published work

 > This repository only provides links to external resources.
 Please follow the original licenses and terms of use for all papers, codebases, datasets, and pretrained models.